-Nick Earls is the author of numerous books for adults, teenagers and children.
+Nick Earls is the author of numerous books for adults, teenagers and children, which have been widely translated.
 His novels have won awards in Australia and the UK, and appeared on bestseller lists in both those countries and the Amazon Kindle Store.
 Five of his books have been adapted into stage plays and two, 48 Shades of Brown and Perfect Skin, into feature films.
+Nick is also involved with numerous children’s charities helping to change the lives of underprivileged children throughout the world. www.nickearls.wordpress.com

-- After January (University of Queensland Press, 1996) Winner, 1996 Royal Blind Society Talking Book of the Year Award, Young People's Category; Shortlisted, 1998 Festival Awards for Literature (SA) National Children's Award
+- After January (UQP, 1996) Winner: 1996 Royal Blind Society Talking Book of the Year Award, Young People's Category; Shortlisted: 1998 Festival Awards for Literature (SA) National Children's Award

 - Bachelor Kisses (Penguin, 1998)